Gildo Seisdedos Domínguez

-Gildo Seisdedos is a Spanish economist and lawyer who specializes in city marketing and smart cities.
+Gildo Seisdedos (born 1967) is a Spanish economist and lawyer who specializes in city marketing and smart cities.
 He is a professor at the IE Business School, lecturer and editor in media and international publications.
 He has published several books, highlighting Cómo gestionar las ciudades del siglo XXI (Managing 21st-century cities), published in Spanish by Prentice Hall.

 Biography

 As director of the Forum for Urban Management, Seisdedos actively collaborated in Madrid bid for the 2016 Summer Olympics.
 Segovia, Cuenca, Zaragoza, Nuevo Hamburgo (Brasil), Barcelona, Burgos, Bogotá, Cuenca (Ecuador), Almería, Irún, Viena and Omán, where he participated in the planning project of the Sultanate.

 His book Cómo gestionar las ciudades del siglo XXI (Managing 21st-century cities) (2007) published in Spanish, introduced a new methodology, the UDS or urban development strategy.

 Seisdedos is a member of the editorial board of the Journal of Town and City Management and Sustainable City magazine, where he is a regular contributor.
 He is a regular collaborator at Design Convergence Urbanism, Member of the International Association of Planners (ISOCARP) with consultative status at UNESCO and belongs to the Spanish area of the Habitat Committee.